tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 The Evidence carried in cmw_attestation does not require an additional freshness mechanism, such as a nonce or timestamp, since freshness is inherently provided by the certificate_request_context in the authenticator request.

 The evidence presented in this protocol is valid only at the time it is generated and presented.
 To ensure that the attested peer remains in a secure state, remote attestation may be re-initiated periodically.
 In the current protocol, this can be achieved by initiating a new Exported Authenticator-based post-handshake authentication exchange, which will generate a new certificate_request_context to maintain freshness.

+## Protection of handshake signing key {#key-prot}

+The use of remote attestation in the context of this document extends to the establishment of trustworthiness for the key in the Certificate message.
+This can apply to certificate generation for this key, but more importantly to its use in the Exported Authenticator-based authentication.

+In certain deployments it is expected that the Hardware Security Module (HSM) or Trusted Execution Environment (TEE) is responsible for generating the key pair and producing attestation credentials, which are included in the Certificate Signing Request (CSR) as defined in {{I-D.ietf-lamps-csr-attestation}}.
+This attestation enables the CA to verify that the private key is securely stored and that the platform meets the required security standards before issuing a certificate.

+During the Exported Authenticator-based authentication exchange, the attestation credential MUST convey enough context relating to how the key in the Certificate message is protected.
+Conveyance can be either explicit (e.g., through the use of the key attestation mechanisms defined in {{I-D.bft-rats-kat}}), or implicit by relying on properties of the code which handles the Exported Authenticator-based exchange.

 # IANA Considerations